ExplodingTuna/rpi-lanextender/README.md

 ```bash
 sudo install dnsmasq
 ```
-- Unmask and enable hostapd so it starts on boot:
+- Unmask and enable hostapd so it starts on boot
 ```bash
 sudo systemctl unmask hostapd
 ```